jinghuazhao/R/gap/inst/shinygap/README.md

 This is an initial attempt to enable easy calculation/visualization of three study designs.

+*The Shiny app only works on gap 1.2.3-2* from GitHub.

 ## Family-based study

 This is a call to `gap::fbsize()`.
 Note in particular that `alpha` parameter actually contains three elements and the 3rd of which is for ASP+TDT.